 July 6 - 11, 2020

-BRP delivered an immersive week-long program of content facilitated by professional women of color who educated them virtually on topics such as financial statements, entrepreneurship, leadership development, IT & cybersecurity, organizing and Boards 101 just to name a few of the sessions.
+BRP delivered an immersive week-long program of content facilitated by professional women of color who educated our Scholars virtually on topics such as financial statements, entrepreneurship, leadership development, IT & cybersecurity, organizing and Boards 101 just to name a few of the sessions.
 In preparation for SLW, BRP provided 5 brand new laptops to those in need of access to a reliable device they can learn from; helping to address the digital divide many of our girls face.
 Read more about our SLW impact here.

 February 22, 2020